 Delta Team.

-search for empower rescue survivors.
+search for empower free survivors.

 Who can be a part of DELTA Team?